March 30, 2009

 From America’s Horse, with contributions from Kristin Syverson

-Here in Amarillo, we were recently hit with a formidable winter storm.
-When the sun made its reappearance the next day, most of the snow promptly melted, leaving us to slog around in its wake.
+Here in Amarillo, we get the occasional winter storm.
+When the sun makes its reappearance the next day, most of the snow promptly melts, leaving us to slog around in its wake.
 There’s no time quite like spring for messy, squishy conditions, so we think it’s a good time to talk about drainage.

 What can you do to deal with standing water on your property?